namberino/namberino.github.io/content/posts/esxiargs.md

 This section is doing pretty much the same thing as before.
 So it's trying to grab a bunch of different functions to call later on.
 We derive what this program wants to do from these functions.

-It's trying to get `PEM_read_bio_RSA_PUBKEY` to read an RSA public key, it's trying to get `PEM_read_bio_RSAPrivateKey` to read an RSA private key, it's trying to get `RAND_pseudo_bytes` to generate random bytes, which will probably be used for encrypting the files, etc.
+It's trying to get `PEM_read_bio_RSA_PUBKEY` to read an RSA public key, it's trying to get `PEM_read_bio_RSAPrivateKey` to read an RSA private key, it's trying to get `RAND_pseudo_bytes` to generate random bytes, which will probably be used for encrypting the files, etc. So we can guess that this is loading a bunch of different **RSA** functions to use for encrypting.

-So that's the `init_libssl()` function, it's loading in some functions from `libssl`.
+So that's the `init_libssl()` function, it's loading in some functions from `libssl` for the program.
 Let's go back to the `main` function and continue analyzing.

 ```c
 iVar1 = get_pk_data(argv[1],&local_18);